hiveot/hub.capnp/pkg/svc/historystore/README.md

 Database candidates that match these requirements are InfluxDB, MongoDB, QuestDB, VictoriaMetrics.
 Embedded tsdb's that are considered are BuntDB or NutsDB.

-The use of MongoDB has the added benefit that dapr can be configured to use it as the state store, and ThingStore as well.
+The use of MongoDB has the added benefit that it can be used as the state store, and ThingStore as well.

 The concern with MongoDB is a hefty memory load.
 Min 256MB and 1GB RAM for 100K assets, although the time series usage significantly more efficient.
 Another concern is the horrific golang API that can stand in the way to optimize the usage.
 Write performance is okay with 50K samples/sec.
+Last,

 The Hub's local usage is fairly basic.
-A small setup with 10 sensors that update every minute would add up to 14K samples a day and 5.3Million samples a year, approx 1GB/year.
+A small setup with 10 sensors that update every minute would add 14K samples a day and 5.3Million samples a year, approx 1GB/year.
 A large setup with 10K sensors 1TB a year.
 All reasonable numbers for a small to mid-sized system.

 ## Data Structure